A Novel Semi-Coupled Hierarchical Motion Planning Framework for Cooperative Transportation of Multiple Mobile Manipulators: SIMULATION AND EXPERIMENTAL RESULTS

-$\emph{PRM}$ constructs a roadmap of the entire environment that can be used for multiple queries.
-It runs out of the given time to build the roadmap and then searches a valid path.
-Due to the post-process of the motion planner, the time cost of $\emph{PRM}$ will be slightly over the maximum allowed time (see the last column in Table II).
-The other five planning algorithms construct trees that can be used for a single query.
-They terminate as long as finding a valid path. $\emph{BKPIECE}$ relies heavily on the projection evaluator to guide the exploration of the continuous space.
-However, designing an efficient projection evaluator for the high-dimensional constrained space is nontrivial, hence it shows the worst performance in the simulations.
-From Fig. \ref{fig_sim_scene} and Table II, we can also get the following results.

-Overall, the performance of \emph{PJ}, \emph{AT} and \emph{TB} increases sequentially on these tasks, which is similar to the results reported in the literature.
-They work well when the scenes are simple, like the task in Fig. \ref{fig_sim_scene}(a).
+From Figure \ref{fig_sim_scene} and Table III, we can see that the performance of \emph{PJ}, \emph{AT} and \emph{TB} increases sequentially on these tasks.
+They work well when the scenes are simple, like the task in Figure \ref{fig_sim_scene}(a).
 When obstacles increase, their performance degrades significantly.
-Moreover, we also found that \emph{PJ}-like frameworks are sensitive to the hyper-parameters when debugging the code, such as the constraint tolerance in \emph{PJ} and the maximum radius of the chart validity region in \emph{AT} and \emph{TB}, which puts extra burdens on the developers.
+Moreover, we also find that \emph{PJ}-like frameworks are sensitive to the hyper-parameters when debugging the code, such as the constraint tolerance in \emph{PJ} and the maximum radius of the chart validity region in \emph{AT} and \emph{TB}, which puts extra burdens on the developers.

-From Table II, we know that $\emph{IKCL}$ outperforms \emph{PJ}-like frameworks significantly.
-This owes to the proposed framework as we plan the motion of the object and the robots hierarchically while \emph{PJ}-like frameworks plan the motion of the system simultaneously.
-Comparing the results of $\emph{IKCL}$ with $\emph{CMCL}$, we can see that $\emph{CM}$ can further improve the performance of the proposed motion planner.
-The combination of these features makes our motion planner outperform the benchmark significantly.
-In addition, $\emph{RRTConnect}$ (or $\emph{RRT}$) shows the best performance when working with our framework, hence it is chosen as the default algorithm in the following experiments.
+From Table III, we know that the proposed framework outperforms \emph{PJ}-like centralized frameworks significantly as we plan the motion of the object and the robots hierarchically while \emph{PJ}-like frameworks plan the motion of the system simultaneously.
+In addition, $\emph{RRTConnect}$ (or $\emph{RRT}$) shows the best performance when working with our framework, hence it is chosen as the default solver in the following experiments.